 If you’re a woman, then you’ll be familiar with the way that blemishes suddenly appear shortly before and during your periods.
 Even if your skin is normally clear.
 Why is that?

 Our hormones are one of the major causes of acne − for adults as well as for teenagers.
 This article looks at the link between acne and hormones and explains why they effect women in particular.
 It examines how fluctuations in hormonal levels during the menstrual cycle, pregnancy and the menopause can cause acne.

 How are acne and hormones linked?

 We don’t know exactly how hormones affect acne but we know that they are closely linked.

 There are many different causes linked to acne but it is a hormonal disease.
 Hormones are responsible for the development of our sebaceous glands and it’s only when they mature, during puberty, that we get acne.
 During puberty our bodies produce an excess of male hormones (androgens) which stimulate the production of sebum in the sebaceous glands and the overproduction of sebum (known as seborrhea) is one of the symptoms that can lead to acne.

-Find out more in the causes and triggers of acne and the development of acne.
+Find out more in the causes and triggers of acne.